Ketamine hydrochloride is a quick-acting anesthetic that is legally used in both

 What It Does:

-delirious, hallucinate, and lose their sense of time and reality.
-The trip —
+Users may become delirious, hallucinate, and lose their sense of time and reality.

-or K-hole — that results from ketamine use lasts up to 2 hours.
-Users may become
+The trip — or K-hole — that results from ketamine use lasts up to 2 hours.

-doses, ketamine causes movement problems, body numbness, and slowed breathing.
-Overdosing
+At higher doses, ketamine causes movement problems, body numbness, and slowed breathing.